 Chapter 2 describes in detail the GHG emission accounting in FarmDyn and gives a literature review regarding GHG mitigation options for the Dutch dairy sector.
 Marginal Abatement Costs (MAC) of selected standalone GHG mitigation measures for the Dutch dairy sector as a whole and for selected farm types are discussed in Chapter 2.
-Chapter 2 also discusses impacts on farm income of command and control scenarios as compared to market based policies, as approximated by the selected GHG mitigation measures and corresponding MAC and GHG mitigation potentials.
-As a contribution to policy design impacts of a subsidy on GHG emission reduction is discussed, financed by a tax on reference values of GHG emission.
-Impacts focus on farm income and GHG emission reduction per group of dairy farms.

 Chapter 3 discusses behaviour and preferences of Dutch dairy farmers regarding GHG mitigation options.
 The discussion is based on a survey among a sub-sample of Dutch dairy farms from the national Farm Accountancy Data Network (FADN).
 Continuing from Chapter 2 different scenarios are defined respecting the differences in MAC (Chapter 2) and adoption behaviour (Chapter 3) between groups of dairy farms.